dajmcdon/tamara-site/research.md

 ## Articles in Preparation
+* “For Whom the Bell Tolls: Religious Colonialism and Sonic Refusal in Arguedas, Asturias, and Yáñez.”
 * “Rancière and the Paradox of Politics: Mexico, Central America, and the Long 1968 in Retrospect.”
 * "Desnudando a los maîtres à penser: La 'novelization' de lo histórico en _El fin de la locura_."
 * “Dead Matter: A Historical Materialist Approach to Literary Corpses in W.G.
 Sebald and Oscar Zeta Acosta.”